rafa-sr/refactoring-challenge/README.md

 To process the PaymentsExportServices as job ( PaymentsExportJob)

-first start the rails console
+first start the rails console, from the root folder

 ```
 $ bin/rails console